 Student Involvement: Student Involvement Office located in the LBJ Student Center.

 Members of fraternities and sororities officially recognized by Texas State University’s Interfraternity (IFC), Multicultural (MGC), National Pan-Hellenic (NPHC) and Panhellenic (NPC) Councils are to observe the following policies when they participate in fraternity or sorority functions.

 It is unlawful for a person, after purchasing or otherwise obtaining alcoholic beverages, to sell, give or deliver it to another person under the age of twenty-one.

 It is unlawful for any person to misrepresent his or her age for the purpose of buying, accepting or receiving alcoholic beverages from a licensee.

-When fraternities and sororities are hosting events all individuals entering a fraternity and/or sorority function must have their legal form of identification checked by the security members designated on the social contract and/or by the third party vendor contracted for the social function.
-Each person must obtain an identifying mark on their band as to whether they are over or under the legal drinking age of twenty-one.
+When fraternities and sororities are hosting events, all individuals entering a fraternity or sorority function must have their legal form of identification checked by the security members designated on the social contract or by the third party vendor contracted for the social function.
+Each person must obtain an identifying mark on their hand as to whether they are over or under the legal drinking age of twenty-one.

-The possession, sale, use or consumption of ALCOHOLIC BEVERAGES, while on chapter premises or during a fraternity or sorority event, in any situation sponsored or endorsed by the chapter, or at any event an observer would associate with the fraternity or sorority, must be in compliance with any and all applicable laws of the state, province, county, city and institution of higher education, and must comply with either the BYOB or Third Party Vendor Guidelines.
+The possession, sale, use or consumption of alcoholic beverages, while on chapter premises or during a fraternity or sorority event, in any situation sponsored or endorsed by the chapter, or at any event an observer would associate with the fraternity or sorority, must be in compliance with any and all applicable laws of the state, province, county, city and institution of higher education, and must comply with the third-party vendor guidelines.

 The possession, sale or use of any illegal drugs or controlled substances while on chapter premises or during a fraternity event or at any event that an observer would associate with the fraternity or sorority is strictly prohibited.